sheganinans/urweb_deep_dive/README.md

 	return <xml><body>{c}</body></xml>
 ```

 This code also points out the finer points of the Ur/Web syntax.
-The 4th line in the code above has the characters "{[n]}".
+The 4th line in the code above has the characters `{[n]}`.
 However, this is not syntax sugar for creating a list with a single element n.
-There is actually no syntax sugar for lists in Ur/Web (It's all: 1 :: 2 :: 3 :: []).
+There is actually no syntax sugar for lists in Ur/Web (It's all: `1 :: 2 :: 3 :: []`).
 Because in Ur/Web it is possible to interpolate XML inside of Ur/Web inside of XML inside of SQL inside of ..., it is important to differentiate between interpolating different types of values.

 ![step01_02](https://i.imgur.com/07fygYa.png, "XML & Ur interpolation")

 The above code is perfect to show all the elements of the interpolation syntax for XML.
-Interpolation always uses {}, so as you can see the first type of interpolation "computed XML fragment" is used on the last line "<body>{c}</body>", the second type "injection of an Ur expression, via Top.txt function" is obviously used on line 4 mentioned earlier, and the last type "computed value" is used on lines 4, 5, and 6.
-As you can see the computed value interpolations in the code line up exactly with the syntax defined in the whitepaper, looking at the last line of the image the {e} line is a case of "Attribue value v" and v is used on the line "Tag g" in "h (x[=v])*" and as you can see g is used in "XML pieces on lines "<g/>" and "<g>l*</x>".
-Looking at the code on the increment button, the button is g, on click is x, and the interpolation of the get and set functions is v.
+Interpolation always uses `{}`, so as you can see the first type of interpolation `computed XML fragment` is used on the last line `<body>{c}</body>`, the second type "injection of an Ur expression, via Top.txt function" is obviously used on line 4 mentioned earlier, and the last type "computed value" is used on lines 4, 5, and 6.
+As you can see the computed value interpolations in the code line up exactly with the syntax defined in the whitepaper, looking at the last line of the image the `{e}` line is a case of `Attribue value v` and v is used on the line `Tag g` in `h (x[=v])*` and as you can see g is used in `XML pieces` on lines `<g/>` and "`<g>l*</x>`.
+Looking at the code on the `Incr` button, the button is `g`, on click is `x`, and the interpolation of the `get` and `set` functions is `v`.

-Exercise: Implement a (* 2) button.
+Exercise: Implement a `(* 2)` button.

 # Step 2: Stack of counters.